 - True Motion – This free app tracks the entire family’s driving habits and how well they practice safety road rules, sending alerts on where each family member is and details about the trip.

 - Drive Smart – DriveSmart provides metrics on driving habits, certifies driving skills and allows users to earn coins to exchange for rewards.

 - SMARTwheel – This smart steering wheel cover provides real-time feedback using lights and tones to help you drive smarter and tracks your driving habits so you can view your trip data later.

 - Distracted Driving Device – This Bluetooth-enabled docking device provides access to GPS and music, but prevents the car from starting unless the driver docks their phone in the glove box.

 - Truce – This app restricts the use of distracting apps and phone actions in certain contexts, such as driving.

 - FamilyTime Premium – This app works with most devices to limit screen time, provide GPS tracking, monitor calls and text messages and more.

 - Kaspersky Safe Kids Premium – Kaspersky works with both iOS and Android to offer GPS tracking, geofencing, alerts and internet monitoring.

 - AngelSense – Created with autism safety in mind, this GPS tracker can be attached to your kid’s clothes or backpack and offers updates and virtual fencing to keep your kids safe at home, school or while playing in the neighborhood.

-- Find My Kids – This free app is offered on iOS and Android and notifies you when your kids enter and leave set locations, keeps a record of travelled routes, allows you to hear your kids’ surroundings and has an SOS option that shares their exact location when they are in danger and cannot call you.
+- Find My Kids – This free app is offered on iOS and Android and notifies you when your kids enter and leave set locations, keeps a record of traveled routes, allows you to hear your kids’ surroundings, and has an SOS option that shares their exact location when they are in danger and cannot call you.